Joint Communication and Parameter Estimation in MIMO Channels: Problem Setting

 The sensor receives a noisy echo signal ${\zRvVec_n \in \C^T}$ through a back-scatter channel modeled by

-where $\GMat(\thetaRvVec) \in \C^{T \times M}$ is the channel response matrix from the transmitter to the target (or environment) and back to the sensor, and $\bm{\upsilon}_n \sim \CN(\mathbf{0}, \sigma^2_{\bm{\upsilon}} \eye)$ is the corresponding additive noise vector.
+where $\GMat(\thetaRvVec) \in \C^{T \times M}$ is the channel response matrix from the transmitter to the target (or environment) and back to the sensor, and $\bm{\upsilon}_n \sim \CN(\mathbf{0}, \sigma^2_{\bm{\upsilon}} \bm{I})$ is the corresponding additive noise vector.
 We refer to $\GMat(\thetaRvVec)$ as the \emph{sensor channel matrix}.
 It is a function of a real \emph{target parameter vector} $\thetaRvVec \in \mathbb{R}^K$, drawn from a continuous distribution with probability density function $f_{\thetaRvVec}(\bm{\theta})$ on $\mathbb{R}^K$.
-The sensor is interested in estimating the target parameter vector, as it contains the relevant information about the target or environment.
+Here, $K$ denotes the number of parameters to be estimated.
+Furthermore, $\bm{\uptheta}$ can represent a single point-target parameter vector or multiple scattering parameters, possibly across multiple targets.
+The sensor is interested in estimating the target parameter vector, as it contains relevant information about the target or environment.
 We assume that the mapping $\GMat: \mathbb{R}^K \to \C^{T \times M}$ from the target parameter vector to the sensor channel matrix is differentiable and invertible (almost surely on the support of $\thetaRvVec$).
-As we shall see in Section \ref{section:examples}, where we discuss particularized examples of this model, these assumptions are justifiable in many settings of practical interest.
+As we shall see in Section~\ref{section:examples}, where we discuss particularized examples of this model, these assumptions are justifiable in many practical settings.
 An illustration of our model is shown in Fig.~\ref{fig:model}.

 Note that while $\thetaRvVec$ (and therefore $\GMat(\thetaRvVec)$) is drawn at random, it remains fixed throughout the transmission block in the setting we consider.
 This represents scenarios where the target parameter changes at a much slower time scale compared to channel uses within a single transmission block, which is the case in many practical scenarios, as explained earlier.